top of page

 When I was still holding onto being Vegan, I believed there could never be such a thing as 'too many plant foods', HOW could that be?

-I've been following YouTube accounts for many years and in the recent year there has been an ever-increasing number of ex-vegan Youtube channels converting their content to carnivore-like or keto/paleo eating styles after admitting health consequences due to eating a plant-centred a.k.a. 'plant-based'/'plant-strong' diet for too long.
+I've been following YouTube accounts for many years, and in the recent year, there has been an ever-increasing number of ex-vegan YouTube channels converting their content to carnivore-like or keto/paleo eating styles after admitting health consequences due to eating a plant-centered, a.k.a. 'plant-based'/'plant-strong,' diet for too long.

 So is it true?
 Can we get out of balance without enough animal foods?